cooper/quiki/doc/configuration.md

 ### server.dir.wiki

+_Optional_.
 Path to some directory where wikis are stored.

 Your wikis do not all have to be in the same directory, so this is optional.
 However, if you make use of this, quiki can infer [`dir.wiki`](#dirwiki) for each